-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-Consumer Directed Services (CDS) allows members to hire and manage the people who provide their services within their current home and community-based program.
+Consumer Directed Services (CDS) allows a member or their legally authorized representative (LAR) to hire and manage the people who provide their services within their current STAR+PLUS and STAR+PLUS Home and Community Based Services (HCBS) program.
 The philosophy behind CDS is that people are the best judges of the type and level of assistance they may need and how that assistance should be delivered.

 The CDS option was codified in Section 531.051 of the Government Code and expanded by the 79th Texas Legislature to provide more options for members to direct their long-term services and supports (LTSS).
 The rules for the CDS option are found in Texas Administrative Code, Title 40, Chapter 41.

+A member or LAR who chooses to participate in the CDS option becomes the CDS employer of their service providers, and is referred to as the CDS employer.
+The CDS employer is required to select and use a financial management services agency (FMSA) to provide financial management services (FMS).
+FMS includes assistance to members to manage funds associated with services elected for self-direction.
+This includes initial CDS employer orientation and ongoing training related to the responsibilities of being a CDS employer.
+The FMSA conducts payroll files and pays employer federal and state taxes on behalf of CDS employers, screens potential service providers for employment eligibility and provides ongoing support for members who choose the CDS option.

-A member or legally authorized representative (LAR) may elect the CDS option if:
+A member or LAR may choose the CDS option if:

 the member's program offers the CDS option;